francisco-camargo/dev-workflow/src/linux/README.md

 Terminate the command with `ctrl+c`

 If you do not have internet access, be sure you are on the correct network (via VPN), if needed.
-Alternaticly, you may need to modify the `resolv.conf` file.
+Alternativly, you may need to modify the `resolv.conf` file.
 This [thread](https://stackoverflow.com/q/62314789/9205210) describes how to do this.
+For some reason this gets undone on its own, so you may have to redo this again.

 ## Where is this repo once it is cloned?